VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:5m | stats uniq_values(ip) unique_ips
 ```

+Every unique value is stored in memory during query execution.
+Big number of unique values may require a lot of memory.
+Sometimes it is enough to return
-It is possible to specify the limit on the number of returned unique values by adding `limit N` just after `uniq_values()` and before the resulting column name.
+only a subset of unique values.
+In this case add `limit N` after `uniq_values(...)` in order to limit the number of returned unique values to `N`,
+while limiting the maximum memory usage.
 For example, the following query returns up to `100` unique values for the `ip` [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model)
 over the logs for the last 5 minutes.
-Note that it may return arbitrary subset of unique `ip` values:
+Note that arbitrary subset of unique `ip` values is returned every time:

 ```logsql
 _time:5m | stats uniq_values(ip) limit 100 as unique_ips_100